• Skip to primary navigation

 Tip 1: Find a paper management system that works for you.

-In the cabinet below the command center I have, I added a pull out drawer with an upright holder that holds all my monthly event folders and other household folders.
+In the cabinet below the command center (Affiliate Link) I have, I added a pull out drawer with an upright holder that holds all my monthly event folders and other household folders.
 This area is where I put papers from school and other documents that are coming up for the entire year.
 Check the link above for the details.
 The image below shows how you can make a small space well-organized.

 Traditional Kitchen by Chilliwack Kitchen & Bath Designers Starline Cabinets